Lung Cancer and Palliative Care

 Lung Cancer Symptoms and Treatment— How Palliative Care Can Help

 When chemotherapy is part of your treatment for lung cancer, palliative care can manage side effects such as nausea, vomiting, pain, fatigue, constipation and diarrhea, depression and insomnia.
 Radiation therapy for lung cancer sometimes makes it difficult to eat and causes pain and fatigue.
-Palliative care teams are specially trained to help treat all of these symptoms.
+Palliative care teams treat all of these symptoms.

-Palliative care can be helpful in managing postoperative pain.
+Palliative care can be helpful in managing pain after surgery.
 It can also help reduce anxiety in a variety of ways ranging from medication to massage, relaxation and guided imagery.
 A diagnosis of lung cancer brings feelings of anxiety, fear and depression.
-You’re faced with questions about what the future will look like.
-Members of the palliative care team are specially trained in communication and support.
-Patients can discuss their issues, fears and concerns with the team, getting help through talk therapy, medications, resources and relaxation strategies.
+The palliative care team provides communication and support.

-Because approximately 85 percent of lung cancer cases are associated with cigarette smoking, patients often blame themselves for the illness, believing it could have been avoided.
+About 85 percent of lung cancer cases are related to cigarette smoking.
+So patients often blame themselves for the illness and they believe it could have been avoided.
 Palliative care can help explore these feelings in order to achieve acceptance and serenity.

-Palliative care teams can help you and your family plan for the future and offer practical advice about talking to loved ones.
-They also offer assistance with making difficult decisions.
+Palliative care teams can help you and your family plan for the future.
+They’ll help you talk to loved ones.
+They’ll also help you match your goals to your treatment options.

 Palliative care social workers are instrumental in helping design a discharge plan for you that meets your needs and those of your family.
-Because palliative care is family-centered, care is provided to all members of the family.
+They support both you and your family.
 First and foremost, the palliative care team is concerned with making sure that you and your family live life to the fullest from the time of diagnosis onward.

 How to Get Palliative Care